OBDS-Training/Help/content/en/docs/linux/working/filter/index.md

 - The second options `--key` declares that the first field should be used to break ties, in numerical order of that field.

-## Remove duplicated lines
+## Process duplicated lines

-The `uniq` command can be used to remove duplicated lines (i.e., display one occurence of each unique line), or count the number of occurences of each unique line in a file.
+The `uniq` command can be used to remove duplicated lines, or count the number of occurences of each distinct line in a file.

-### Report unique lines
+### Omit repeated lines

 The `uniq` command assumes that the file is sorted and only detects duplicated lines that are adjacent to each other.